Frequently asked questions for holidaying in Ireland with your caravan or motorhome

 Are the campsites and caravan parks open all year round?

 There are sites that are open all year, but most of the sites take a winter break.
-The following is a lis of sites open all-year round.
+Please click here to find details on sites that remain open all year.
 Please check prior to travelling to ensure they are available.

 To avoid difficulty replenishing your gas stock, we suggest you bring an adequate supply for your visit.
 Camping Gas International is widely available.
 Anything that burns fuel – gas/kerosene heaters, stoves, barbecues, generators etc. – can emit the lethal gas.
 So make sure appliances are installed, maintained and used correctly; ensure there’s adequate ventilation; and use an audible carbon monoxide alarm.
 For more information www.carbonmonoxide.ie